Omega Race: Reception

-Consumer Guide's How To Win At Video Games stated in 1982 of Omega Race that "any unskilled player can pop a quarter into the machine and stay up there for up to 20,000 points."
+Consumer Guide's How to Win at Video Games stated in 1982 of Omega Race that "any unskilled player can pop a quarter into the machine and stay up there for up to 20,000 points."
 According to the book, more than 35,000 machines were created, with the average machine taking in $181.00 per week at the time of the book's publication.
 Frequently, it was one of the top ten money-making arcade machines in any given week in that time period.
+Michael Blanchet's 1982 book How to Beat the Video Games praised it as having a "deceiving appearance", saying that despite appearing easy it "develops a healthy level of frustration, which you'll find quite stimulating".

 Compute! called Omega Race "a real winner for the VIC".
 BYTE stated that the VIC-20 version "is fast paced, has colorful graphics, and features good sound effects ...
 Omega Race is a fun game that retains all the best characteristics of the arcade version".
 Ahoy! called the VIC-20 version "fairly faithful to the arcade game, and very exciting".
 The VIC-20 version of Omega Race was awarded a Certificate of Merit in the category of "Best Solitaire Computer Game" at the 4th annual Arkie Awards.

 Legacy

 Omega Race was cloned for the TRS-80 Color Computer as Space Race in 1982.

-An update of the game for the Atari Jaguar was pitched to Atari Corporation by Temporary Sanity Designs, however, it never moved forward beyond the proposal phase and the document is in the hands of community member joekorali of AtariAge.
+An update of the game for the Atari Jaguar was pitched to Atari Corporation by Temporary Sanity Designs, but never moved forward beyond the proposal phase; the document is in the hands of community member joekorali of AtariAge.